inaos/iron-array-python/doc/source/reference/expressions.rst

 Supported math operations
 -------------------------

 All the basic arithmetic operations (+, -, *, /) are supported.
-In addition, the whole set of mathematical functions in ironArray expressions are supported too (see `Math Functions`_).
+In addition, the whole set of mathematical functions in ironArray expressions are supported too (see :ref:`Math Functions`).

 Data window metainfo
 --------------------